taiki-e/setup-cross-toolchain-action/README.md

 On Windows host, GitHub-provided Windows runners support cross-compile for other architectures or environments, so this action just runs `rustup target add` and/or sets some environment variables.

+(Other Windows targets may also work, although this action's CI has not tested them.)

 On Linux host, this action installs MinGW toolchain and Wine.
 The current default version of Wine is 7.13.
 You can select/pin the version by using `@` syntax in `runner` input option.
 For example: